 - Coaching helps managers to develop better interpersonal skills.
 Some common reasons for interpersonal conflict include executives that are too abrasive, too controlling and too isolated.
 Consequently coaches work with individuals to explore these behaviours, and to recognise and modify their self-defeating beliefs, assumptions and actions.

 - Coaching helps leaders to think and plan more strategically, to manage risk more effectively and to create and communicate vision and mission.

 - Coaching aids in developing a culture of trust and personal responsibility within the organisation and with clients and customers.

 - Coaching enables executives or managers to use their personal power more effectively.

 - Coaching can develop those leadership qualities that have been empirically proven to be associated with success.
 These certainly include cognitive capacity, social capacities, personality style, motivation, knowledge and expertise.

 Research into the Benefits of Coaching

-Manchester Consulting Inc. has conducted what is believed to be the first major research project to quantify the business impact of executive coaching.
+Manchester Consulting Inc. has conducted what is believed to be the first major research project to quantify the business impact of executive coaching2.
 In a study of 100 executives who had undergone coaching, return on investment (ROI) was 5.7 times the initial investment outlay.
 Likewise, other less tangible business impacts of coaching included: